Incubate-or-Intubate/realtime-datawarehousing/README.md

 ## Cleanup

-When you're done with all of the resources created in this lab, **be sure to delete everything you provisioned** in an effort to mitigate the chances of being changed for anything.
+When you're done with this lab, **delete everything you provisioned** to spare future costs.

 ### Confluent Cloud
 During this lab you created the following resources, be sure to remove them when you're done with them.